Mintz Law Firm

 Contact Our Experienced Golden Personal Injury Attorneys Today

 Being injured in an accident can significantly impact your life.
 Between the medical bills and potentially being unable to work, sustaining a serious injury can derail your life.
-At Mintz Law Firm, our goal is to help our clients recover the compensation they deserve to get their lives back on track.
+As dedicated Golden, CO personal injury lawyers, our goal is to help our clients recover the compensation they deserve to get their lives back on track.

 Mintz Law Firm is dedicated to helping injured individuals recover as quickly as possible from the debilitating, frustrating, and possibly life-changing effects of a personal injury sustained at the hands of someone else’s negligence.
 Fight for your right to compensation by contacting us today at (303) 462-2999 or filling out our contact form.